 Matrix spike/matrix spike duplicate (MS/MSD) data are generated to determine the long-term precision and accuracy of the analytical method in various matrices.
 The MS/MSD data may be used in conjunction with other quality control criteria for additional qualification of data.

-Sample JV023 was submitted for MS/MSD and/or matrix duplicate evaluation in association with this SDG.
-Upon evaluation all accuracy and precision indicators were acceptable or did not result in a need to qualify sample results.
+No sample was submitted for MS/MSD and/or matrix duplicate evaluation in association with this SDG.

 11. FIELD DUPLICATES